 Directions

-2. In a large bowl, mix together all ingredients until just combined.
+2. In a big bowl, mix all ingredients until just combined.

-3. Form the mixture into 1-inch meatballs and place them on a lined baking sheet.
+3. Shape into 1-inch meatballs and place on a lined baking sheet.

-4. Bake for 20-25 minutes or until cooked through and golden on the outside.
+4. Bake 20–25 minutes or until cooked through and golden.

 Serving Suggestions

-Enjoy these meatballs with spaghetti and marinara sauce, on a sub with melted cheese, or tossed in a fresh salad.
+Serve with spaghetti and marinara sauce, in a cheese-topped sub, or tossed in a green salad.

 2.3 Stuffed Bell Peppers